-Since this goulash soup recipe is a one bowl wonder, you’ll be building all the awesome flavors in the same pot with some simple yet effective techniques.
+Pot: Since this goulash soup recipe is a one-bowl wonder, you’ll be building all the awesome flavors in the same pot with some simple yet effective techniques.
 The process works best if you use a higher quality heavy gauge pot because it distributes heat more evenly to help prevent burning.

 Roux: Also, when the flour goes into the pot with the paprika and caraway seeds, you’ll be cooking it for a moment stirring constantly before moving on.
 Don’t skip this step.
 Cooking the roux for just a minute helps ensure that your ‘sauce’ doesn’t taste like four.

-Bacon – The savory salty bacon adds a ton of flavor to this recipe and it serves two purposes.
-You’re cooking the bacon to get the drippings and them to add back to flavor the goulash.
+Bacon: The savory salty bacon adds a ton of flavor to this recipe and it serves two purposes.
+You’re cooking the bacon to get the drippings and then to add back to flavor the goulash.
 It’s a bacon double punch!
 Yay!!

 Beef Chuck: I like to use beef chuck for this recipe.
 This cut contains collagen which breaks down during the cooking process leaving a fall-apart tender piece of meat.
 I also find it wonderfully flavorful.